-Git hooks are scripts that Git executes before or after events such
+Git Hooks are scripts that Git can execute automatically when certain events occur, such as before or after a commit,

 These hook scripts are only limited by a developer's imagination.